akhil-jindal/spherical-triangular-meshes/README.md

 # AMS 562 Final Project #

-In this project, you will need to doing some simple manipulations on spherical triangle meshes.
+In this project, some simple manipulations on spherical triangle meshes are performed.

 A mesh (unstructured) can be represented by a set of coordinates (geometric data) and a connectivity table (topological data) that forms the connection relation between triangles and coordinates.

-Your tasks are to finish the three algorithms that declared in `src/manip.hpp`.

 To compile